Data-driven quasi-interpolant spline surfaces for point cloud approximation: Acknowledgments

 \section{Acknowledgments}

-This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 675789.
-Dr. Silvia Biasotti work has been partially supported by the EU ERC Advanced Grant CHANGE, grant agreement No. 694515 and the CNR-IMATI project DIT.AD021.080.001.
-The authors also thanks: Dr. Bianca Falcidieno and Dr. Michela Spagnuolo for the fruitful discussions; Dr. Oliver J. D. Barrowclough, Dr. Tor Dokken and Dr. Georg Muntingh for their concern as supervisors; Eng.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 675789.
+The work has been partially developed in the CNR-IMATI activities DIT.AD021.080.001 and DIT.AD009.091.001.
+The authors also thanks: Dr. Bianca Falcidieno and Dr. Michela Spagnuolo for the fruitful discussions; Dr. Oliver J. D. Barrowclough, Dr. Tor Dokken and Dr. Georg Muntingh for their concern as supervisors; Dr. Vibeke Skytt for her help in collecting the terrain data sets; Laboratoire Domaines Ocaniques – CNRS UMR 6538 for the submarine sand dunes data set; Dr. Simone Pittaluga for the rainfall field data sets; Eng.
 Simone Cammarasana for his help in generating pictures with Delaunay triangulations.
-Lastly, we